Andrew6695/bdm_fall2025_opt/README.md

 # Mean-Variance Portfolio Optimization Pipeline

-This repository packages the original working notebook into a clean GitHub-style project.
-It downloads historical prices from Yahoo Finance, converts them to monthly returns, sweeps a variance cap to trace the efficient frontier, and visualizes both the frontier and the corresponding allocations.
+This repository downloads historical prices from Yahoo Finance, converts them to monthly returns, sweeps a variance cap to trace the efficient frontier, and visualizes both the frontier and the corresponding allocations.